input-output-hk/cardano-docs.iohk.io/_docs/2017-01-04-installation.md

  + [Windows](https://daedaluswallet.io/)

-A Linux and mac os installer is going to be released soon.
-For now, to get Cardano SL on Linux or mac os, please refer to the [Building From Source](/for-contributors/building-from-source) section.
+A Linux and Mac OS installer is going to be released soon.
+For now, to get Cardano SL on Linux or Mac OS, please refer to the [Building From Source](/for-contributors/building-from-source) section.

 ## Running a Node

-In January 2017 the network enters [testnet era](/timeline/testnet/).
-A test network was released and anyone interested in using Cardano SL can claim Ada by requesting it from the [Cardano SL Testnet Faucet](https://tada.iohk.io).
+In January 2017 the network entered [testnet era](/timeline/testnet/).
+A test network was released, and now anyone interested in using Cardano SL can claim Ada by requesting it from the [Cardano SL Testnet Faucet](https://tada.iohk.io).
 During this period of time we aim to excessively test all the protocol capabilities, eliminating possible implementation problems that can lead to network instability.
-Testnet will be reset on February 15th during this time.
+The testnet will be reset on February, 15th during this time.

 Later in 2017 the system will go live with initial ninety days of [bootstrapping era](/timeline/bootstrap/).
-Then, as the network will enter [rewarding era](/timeline/reward/), it will be advisable for stakeholders with a considerable amount of [stake](/proof-of-stake/#stake) to participate in running the protocol by keeping the node online with port
+Then, as the network enters [rewarding era](/timeline/reward/), it will be advisable for stakeholders with a considerable amount of [stake](/proof-of-stake/#stake) to participate in running the protocol by keeping the node online with port